 Q..
 He empowers us to witness.

 The Spirit has to come on us with great power, so we can be witnesses (Acts 1:8).
-It cannot come by soul power and intellect alone.
+Power cannot come by soul power and intellect alone.
 The “great power” includes prayer languages.
 If you got this wonderful gift, use it.
 If you don’t, ask for it.
 You’ll never be the same.

 Jews of the Synagogue of the Freedmen opposed Stephen’s message, but they could not counter what he was saying because the power of the Spirit was flowing through him (Acts 6:9-10).